Honors Language Arts 8 challenges eighth grade students (ages 13-14) with an advanced middle school language arts curriculum.

 Choose the right level

-This course is recommended for students entering Grade 8 or 9.
+This course is recommended for students entering Grade 8.
 We recommend students enroll in Language Arts courses at grade level.

 - Investigative Journalism: By reading articles by the world's top journalists, students learn to gather and organize facts, conduct interviews with sources, and synthesize the information they've gathered into a magazine-quality investigative article and a live report on their investigation during the AoPS Nightly News.